UPF certification trade mark information

 On this page:

-A joint Australian/New Zealand standard for evaluating sun protective clothing, AS/NZS 4399 Sun protective clothing - Evaluation and classification details how materials are to be tested to determine a UPF rating and also specifies appropriate wording to be placed on UPF labels.
-The UPF tags issued by ARPANSA comply with the labelling requirements of AS/NZS 4399.
-Information for consumers and manufacturers is available from our Australian and New Zealand sun protective clothing standard page.
+The Australian standard for evaluating sun protective clothing was last revised in March 2020 and is no longer a joint Australian/New Zealand standard (AS 4399:2020 Sun protective clothing – Evaluation and classification).
+It details how materials are to be tested to determine a UPF rating and also specifies appropriate wording to be placed on UPF labels.
+The new UPF tags carrying the Sun Protection Certification Trade Mark issued by ARPANSA comply with the labelling requirements of AS 4399:2020.
+Further information for consumers and manufacturers is available from our Australian and New Zealand sun protective clothing standard page.

-ARPANSA UVR Services can test materials and issue UPF test reports that comply with AS/NZS 4399.
+ARPANSA UVR Services can test materials and issue UPF test reports that comply with AS 4399:2020.

 For more information visit our clothing and fabric testing page.

-Swing tags showing that the products have been tested to AS/NZS 4399 are available from ARPANSA.
-The ARPANSA UPF swing tags feature an image of the Australian Commonwealth’s UPF Certification Trade Mark and companies using the ARPANSA tags must first licence use of this trademark.
+Swing tags showing that the products have been tested to the AS 4399:2020 are now available from ARPANSA.
+The ARPANSA UPF swing tags feature an image of the Australian government’s Sun Protection Certification Trade Mark and companies using the tags must first obtain a licence from ARPANSA for use of this trademark.
 Hence the ARPANSA UPF swing tags can only be purchased after ARPANSA has tested the materials and a licence application has been approved.
 The tags are available with UPF ratings of 15, 30, 50 and 50+ depending on the ratings of your materials.

-Example swing tag featuring the UPF Certification Trade Mark (front and back):
+Example UPF swing tag featuring the Sun Protection Certification Trade Mark (front and back):

 The name of the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) may only be used on products, promotional material and web sites if ARPANSA has given specific written authorisation.
 Licensees who wish to use images of this trademark on web sites, in promotional material or on packaging in situations where the ARPANSA UPF swing tags cannot be used, must first apply to ARPANSA for approval of each use.

-Companies that licence the use of the UPF Certification Trade Mark are responsible for assuring that products are labeled with the correct UPF ratings and the trademark is only associated with products made from materials listed on their UPF Certification Trade Mark licence.
-Products made from two or more materials must be labeled with the UPF rating of the lowest rated material.
-Products made a combination of rated and non-rated materials cannot be labeled with the UPF Certification Trade Mark.
-For more information refer to ARPANSA’s policy on use of it’s name in association with products.
+Companies that use the Sun Protection Certification Trade Mark are responsible for assuring that the trademark is only associated with products made from materials listed on their licence, and that products are labelled with the correct UPF ratings as measured by the ARPANSA UVRS laboratory.
+Products made from two or more materials must be labelled with the UPF rating of the lowest-rated material.
+Products made of a combination of rated and non-rated materials cannot be labelled with the Sun Protection Certification Trade Mark.
+For more information refer to ARPANSA’s policy on use of its name in association with products.

-The sun protective clothing standard, AS/NZS 4399, has requirements for body coverage.
+The sun protective clothing standard, AS 4399, has requirements for body coverage.
 You should ensure that your products comply with these requirements before labelling with ARPANSA UPF tags.

-ARPANSA operates a Compliance Monitoring Scheme to ensure products are labelled in accordance with the rules governing the use of the UPF Certification Trade Mark.
+ARPANSA operates a compliance monitoring scheme to ensure products are labelled in accordance with the rules governing the use of the Sun Protection Certification Trade Mark.
 This involves sampling of licensees’ products regularly to ensure that the correct rating labels have been applied.

 |Annual licence fee (including Australian GST)||Annual licence fee (excluding Australian GST)|